Reductionism

-Reductionism is any of several related philosophical ideas regarding the associations between phenomena which can be described in terms of other simpler or more fundamental phenomena.
-It is also described as an intellectual and philosophical position that interprets a complex system as the sum of its parts.
+Reductionism is any of several related philosophical ideas regarding the associations between phenomena which can be described in terms of simpler or more fundamental phenomena.
+It is also described as an intellectual and philosophical position that interprets a complex system as the sum of its parts, contrary to holism.
+Reductionism tends to focus on the small, predictable details of a system and is often associated with various philosophies like emergence, materialism, and determinism.

 Definitions

 The Oxford Companion to Philosophy suggests that reductionism is "one of the most used and abused terms in the philosophical lexicon" and suggests a three-part division: